-What is the Money Service Business (MBS)?
+What is the Money Service Business (MSB)?

 A Money Service Business (MSB) is a financial institution or entity that offers various financial services, primarily involving the transmission or conversion of money.
 MSBs are regulated entities that facilitate the movement of funds domestically or internationally, often providing services to individuals and businesses.